Hand sanitiser from distilleries

 - Companies who can supply materials, packaging or distribution

 - Organisations who need ethanol or hand sanitiser

 Mentoring support for businesses reopening

-As many tourism and hospitality businesses prepare to re-open under the Scottish Government’s phased re-start plan, we want to share the Scotch Whisky industry’s experience and expertise to help safely get the economy back up and running.
+As many tourism and hospitality businesses in Scotland continue to re-open in the second half of 2020, we want to share the Scotch Whisky industry’s experience and expertise to help safely get the economy back up and running.

 After all, this is the way our industry has operated for centuries – a little bit of #CommunitySpirit goes a long way.

 Use this form to be connected with a mentor in your area.

 Updates to this page are ongoing as the situation progresses.
 Please check back here for our latest statements, and information on Scotch Whisky distillery closures.